vermaayushjivan-alt/safarbuddy-v2/SESSION_HANDOFF.md

 Single source of truth for the current session boundary.
 Read this first if picking up the project without the full ZIP.

+Continuation (2026-09-19, same thread as the milestone immediately below — extends it, does not replace it)

+Picked back up after a live test surfaced two real, separate problems that the milestone below had not yet covered, plus one explicit new
+ask:

+1. Debugged "No invoice has been generated for this booking yet" showing for a real paid booking.
+Confirmed via the live app, in
+   order: (a) the `booking_notifications` table existed (user had already run the CONTACT-03 thread's corrected migration — a DIFFERENT table from anything in this thread); (b) hotel/admin emails WERE arriving for the booking in question, which narrowed the problem specifically to the invoice code path rather than the webhook as a whole; (c) never got to a confirmed root cause on one exact line in this thread — kept asking for real Vercel Runtime Logs, which were never actually pasted back.
+NEXT SESSION: get those logs before touching invoice code again — don't re-guess.

+2. CUSTOMER-NOTIFY-01: project owner pointed out the paying customer themselves gets no email/invoice at all (correct — confirmed by reading the code, only hotel/vendor + admin ever did).
+Built notifyCustomerBookingConfirmed() in dispatch.ts, wired into the Cashfree webhook right after invoice generation, with the PDF attached when generateInvoiceForBooking() succeeded (best-effort — still sends the email without an attachment if it didn't, since that's the very bug being chased in item 1).
+Real, deliberate gap left in place: NOT logged to booking_notifications, because that table's recipient_type CHECK constraint is ('hotel','vendor','admin') only — 'customer' would violate it.
+A one-line migration would add it; not done here, only flagged.

+3. A real screenshot (INR 1 test booking) confirmed the invoice PDF itself DOES render correctly end-to-end via the existing pipeline once an invoice row exists — subtotal/taxes/discount/amount all correct, SB-INV-000008.
+This is the first real visual confirmation in this thread that invoice generation works AT ALL when it works — useful context for next session: the bug in item 1 is intermittent or condition-specific, not "invoice generation is broken outright".

+4. Project owner then asked for three visible improvements to that same PDF, all shipped: (a) LOGO-01 — a real embedded image logo, not text.
+Web view uses the actual site SVG directly (trivial, browsers render SVG natively).
+The PDF needed more: @react-pdf/ renderer's <Image> only accepts PNG/JPG, so a new `sharp` dependency (added to package.json — NOT YET INSTALLED, npm install never ran, see verification note below) converts the SVG to a PNG buffer at render time (new file, src/lib/invoices/logo.ts), cached per server instance, falling back to the previous text wordmark if conversion ever throws. (b) Check-in/check-out TIME on the invoice, not just date — new check_in_time/check_out_time columns on invoices (migration 022), copied from the hotel at generation time (the hotel's own check_in_time/check_out_time columns are themselves from this same thread's earlier PROPERTY-META-01 work). (c) Cancellation policy in small print at the bottom — new cancellation_policy column on invoices (same migration 022), copied from hotels.cancellation_policy (POLICY-01, also earlier this thread).
+Both (b) and (c) simply don't render their section when null — an older invoice, or a hotel that never filled these in, shows no gap or placeholder.

+VERIFICATION STATUS FOR ITEM 4 — WORSE THAN THE REST OF THIS THREAD, SAY SO EXPLICITLY NEXT SESSION: this sandbox had no network at all (confirmed: `npm install` impossible) AND no working local SVG rasterizer either (checked and confirmed absent one by one: rsvg-convert binary, cairosvg Python package, gi.Rsvg PyGObject typelib — ImageMagick's own SVG delegate failed for exactly this reason).
+The sharp-based logo.ts conversion path has literally never been executed, not even once, by anything.
+Treat the PDF logo as "probably fine, sharp+SVG-input is a very standard combination" but NOT confirmed until someone opens one real generated invoice PDF and visually sees the actual logo image rather than the word "SafarBuddy" in text.
+If it fails, the fallback (text wordmark) still fires — it will not break invoice generation, but it may silently keep showing the old fallback and nobody would necessarily notice.

+Files changed this continuation (on top of the milestone below, which already listed its own files separately): email.client.ts (attachments support), generate-invoice.ts (exports resolveRecipient, accepts checkInTime/checkOutTime/cancellationPolicy), dispatch.ts (new notifyCustomerBookingConfirmed export), cashfree webhook route.ts (wires both the customer email and the three new generateInvoiceForBooking fields), invoice.repository.ts (check_in_time/check_out_time/cancellation_policy on both InvoiceRecord and CreateInvoiceInput), invoice-view-model.ts (cancellationPolicy pass-through, stayOrTravelValue now includes times), InvoiceDocument.tsx (Image support + policy footer), InvoiceView.tsx (real SVG logo + policy footer), render-invoice-pdf.ts (fetches the logo, passes it down), new file logo.ts, package.json (added `sharp`).
+New migration: 022_invoice01_snapshot_extras.sql.

+Next action, in order: (1) run migrations 017-022 if any aren't already live — ask, don't assume, several were already confirmed run earlier in this thread but 022 is brand new; (2) `npm install` for real so `sharp` actually resolves; (3) one real paid booking, capturing actual Vercel Runtime Logs this time if invoice generation still doesn't fire — that log is the one thing this entire continuation still doesn't have; (4) open the resulting invoice PDF and visually confirm the image logo renders.

+---

 Current milestone

 VENDOR-03 (M2) — "List Your Property" self-service form made fully